mysociety/theyworkforyou/INSTALL.md

     You need to preserve the directory structure which exists under pwdata, but you don't need to get *everything*.
 Most of the useful stuff is under scrapedxml.
-You'll also need the members directory in the parlparse folder, which is available from http://project.knowledgeforge.net/ukparse/svn/trunk/parlparse/.
+You'll also need the members directory in the parlparse folder, which is available from https://github.com/mysociety/parlparse .
-    (and via SVN checkout).
     I recommend either using rsync or downloading the zip files containing all the data if you want it - for more information, see http://parser.theyworkforyou.com/ under "Getting the Data".